-Verbal offers are more than just "puffery."
+Verbal offers are more than just 'puffery'.

-The question to consider is would a reasonable person in the position of the agent or sales representative; believe that an offer was intended.
+The question to consider is would a reasonable person in the position of the agent believe that an offer was intended.

 Agents and sales representatives should take the following factors into consideration when determining what constitutes an offer.